karayabin/universe-snapshot/universe/Ling/Light_Cli/doc/api/Ling/Light_Cli/Util/LightCliCommandDocUtility/buildListFromCliApps.md

-Builds and returns a list of all appId command and aliases.
+Builds and returns a list of all appId commands.

-The array is the one described in the conception notes, it basically contains all information.

-It's an array of trigger id (an int) => item, each item has the following structure:
+It's an array of index (an int) => item, each item has the following structure:
 - index: int, the index number for this command
-- type: string (alias|appCommand), the type of the trigger
-- name: string, the name of the appCommand or alias
+- name: string, the name of the appCommand
-- ?dest: string, only for alias: the full command the alias is referring to
-- ?description: string, the description of the appCommand.
-This is just for appCommands, aliases don't have a description.
+- description: string, the description of the appCommand

-The extra properties below are only available when options.args=true, and for appCommands only (i.e. not aliases)

 - flags: array of name => description
 - options: array of name => description|list, with list an array of name => ?description.
-- parameters: array of name => description
+- parameters: array of name => [description, isMandatory]

 Available options are: